Lemon Blueberry Overnight Oats is my favorite summer flavor for overnight oats – making it practically summer in a jar!

 I tend to break that rule a bit when I add yogurt.
 I will drop to ¾ cup of milk to one cup of oats when I add a container of yogurt.
 The yogurt is full of great fluids that evens it out.
 Experiment and see what you like best!

-You can do either!
+You can serve these hot or cold!
 I really am a true grab-and-go person and eat them cold.
 In the winter, I prefer to zap them in the microwave for 1-2 minutes.
-If you use the glass mason jars (Jason insert links) then simply take off the lid and pop in the microwave.
+If you use the glass mason jars then simply take off the lid and pop in the microwave.
 I love that I don’t have to prepare anything.
 It is easier than peeling a banana.
 Seriously, it is.

 Full disclosure, I use these pint ones for EVERYTHING!
 They are not only our go-to for overnight oats, they are the ones we use for our freezer smoothies and when we make homemade bbq sauces.
 There are times when the entire case is in full use.
 They are so user friendly that I almost wish I had two cases!